mit-crpg/TIMCAT/readme.md

 ``gh repo clone mit-crpg/TIMCAT``

-Make sure to properly obtain the EEDB cost basis (example: 'PWR12_ME_inflated_reduced.csv'), which contains the cost codes and design values for a reference plant.
-Put the file somewhere safe, and do not commit it to git if you are making changes to the code.

 Installing for the first time use which looks at the setup.py file and installs the packages.
 Run with sudo.
 If you use other packages in the code, add the required package to the setup.py file so it will install.